DSPN/azure-resource-manager-dse/README.md

 # azure-resource-manager-dse

 These are Azure Resource Manager (ARM) templates for deploying DataStax Enterprise (DSE).
-The [DataStax Enterprise Deployment Guide for Azure](https://academy.datastax.com/resources/deployment-guide-azure) is a good place to start learning about these templates.
+The [DataStax Deployment Guide for Azure](https://github.com/DSPN/azure-deployment-guide) is a good place to start.

 Directory | Description
 --- | ---